expo/awesome-expo/README.md

 - [Growler Prowler](https://getexponent.com/@community/growler-prowler) - Find breweries around you in Vancouver!
 - [Floaty Plane](https://getexponent.com/@exponent/floatyplane) - A game where you keep a paper plane afloat
+- [React Native Playground](https://getexponent.com/@rnplay/rnplay) - Write snippets in your browser using [rnplay.org](https://rnplay.org/) and try them out with this!
+- [Pocket Gear](https://getexponent.com/@rncommunity/pocketgear) - PocketGear is a clean and simple Pokédex app for Pokémon GO.

 ### App Store apps Using Exponent